Aston Township, Pennsylvania: History

-The following day three Hessian soldiers were convicted of plundering a local house.
-Two, selected by lot, were hung by the third soldier, and the two corpses were left hanging.
-David Glasgow Farragut frequented the Tavern as a young student in 1817.
-The Delaware County Odd Fellows were organized there in 1831 and during the 1920s the tavern became a speakeasy.
+The following day, three Hessian soldiers were convicted of plundering a local house.
+Two, selected by lot, were hanged by the third soldier, and the two corpses were left hanging.
+David Glasgow Farragut frequented the tavern as a young student in 1817.
+The Delaware County Odd Fellows were organized there in 1831 and during the 1920s, the tavern became a speakeasy.
 The building was destroyed in 1949 and replaced by a gas station.

-A new veterans memorial, dedicated to all veterans who lived in the township (and present-day Chester Heights prior to 1948) from the American Revolution to the present-day Operation Iraqi Freedom, along with Aston Township EMTs, police, and firefighters killed in the line of duty, has been built at the same intersection, opposite the former inn site.
+A new veterans' memorial, dedicated to all veterans who lived in the township (and present-day Chester Heights prior to 1948) from the American Revolution to the present-day Operation Iraqi Freedom, along with Aston Township EMTs, police, and firefighters killed in the line of duty, has been built at the same intersection, opposite the former inn site.
 An unveiling ceremony occurred on November 11, 2006, with the formal dedication ceremony on April 28, 2007.
 Endless Pools, a major manufacturer of electric swimming machines, is headquartered and manufactures in Aston Township.

 Geography

 Aston Township is located in southwestern Delaware County, northwest of Chester Township and southwest of Media, the county seat.
-The borough of Chester Heights is along the northwest border of the township.
-Chester Creek, a southeast-flowing tributary of the Delaware River, forms the eastern border of the township.
+The borough of Chester Heights is along the northwestern border of the township.
+Chester Creek, a southeastward-flowing tributary of the Delaware River, forms the eastern border of the township.
 The township is bordered by the City of Chester to the south.

 According to the United States Census Bureau, the township has a total area of 15.1 km2, all land.
 The township is covered by two ZIP codes: 19014 (Aston Post Office, which also covers parts of Upper Chichester and Bethel townships), and 19063 (Media).
 Waterways in Aston include a portion of Marcus Hook Creek.

-Neumann University (est. 1965), a private co-educational Franciscan college located on the grounds of Our Lady of Angels Convent, is located in the northern portion of the township.
-Down the road from Neumann University is IceWorks Skating Complex, where the Neumann University Men's and Women's Ice Hockey teams play their home games.
-Neumann Men's Hockey won the NCAA Division III National Title in 2009, defeating Gustavus in the championship game 4–1 in Lake Placid, New York.
+The township contains the census-designated place of Village Green-Green Ridge.